pmunts/muntsos/README.txt

 -   5 April 2024 -- Upgraded 64-bit Raspberry Pi kernels to 6.6.23, the
     latest longterm Linux kernel.

+-   6 April 2024 -- Upgraded 64-bit Raspberry Pi kernels to 6.6.25.
+    Upgraded OpenSSH to 9.7p1.
+Stopped using prebuilt OpenSSH server keys.
+Generate only 4096 bit RSA OpenSSH server keys in /etc/rc (if necessary) and sysconfig.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development